DormantLogician/chimera-cmake-template/doc/CHIMERA.md

 - CMakeLists.txt - CMake configuration file for the root directory of project.
 - CMakePresets.json - CMake configuration file that sets compiler and genererator depending on configuration.
 - conanfile.py - Configuration file used to tell Conan which packages to get for project.
-- coverage.cmake - Executable CMake script used for displaying code coverage results.
 - DETAIL.md - Describes details about the project's structure, preparation work that was done before project was started and what is currently being anticipated.
 - LICENSE.txt - Describes permissions granted to others so they can use your software.
-- lint.cmake - Executable CMake script used to run sanitizers and memory checkers.
 - README.md - Contains info on what project is, and how to build project.
 - .clang-tidy - Configuration for Clang Tidy static analyzer.
 - .editorconfig - Configuration file recognized by certain editors which defines project-wide settings.